sofiabravo103/twitter-tweets-extractor/README.md

 For the moment the only way to get full information of tweets collected (date, retweet count, user, and such) is to load the pickle file ```pickles/filtered_tweets.p```.

 ## Future Work ##
-Add searches with multiple keywords using the library [TwitterSearch](https://pypi.python.org/pypi/TwitterSearch).
+Add search with multiple keywords using the library [TwitterSearch](https://pypi.python.org/pypi/TwitterSearch).